ferdly/punchclock/steamda.md

 Lots of Progress making as many as 6 courses at a time More (as it occurred) work on BTL_Bootstrap theme Going to work on Validation
+Okay, built Validation Data Management, but Validation STEP per se is just around the corner
+NEXT: Validation Step and Testing